Academic Advisement Center

 ||GPA of 3.50-3.69

 Academic Department Honors

 Graduating students who meet all degree and major requirements, who also have a 3.50 or higher major grade point average may be recommended by the department chair for department honors.
-Students awarded department honors in their major will receive a Department Honors Certificate and will have the comment "Department Honors in [major]" placed on their academic transcript.
+Students awarded department honors in their major will have the comment "Department Honors in [major]" placed on their academic transcript.
 Students may not qualify for department honors in an academic area other than their declared major(s).

 Pre-enrollment is a procedure that allows students to select a schedule of courses prior to actual registration.
 The procedure includes consultation with the assigned faculty advisor to ensure proper selection of courses.
 Pre-enrollment is limited to 17 s.h.

 Pre-enrollment appointment hours are scheduled in descending order on "semester hours completed" basis.
-Essentially, it is a seniority system and does favor the upper-class students who have progressed further in their programs, and thus, have more specific remaining degree requirements.
+Essentially, it is a seniority system allowing upper class students who have progressed further in their programs to have first access to their specific remaining degree requirements.

 Registration is comprised of paying all obligations to the College and making any necessary changes before the end of the Add-Drop period.
 During this period, matriculated undergraduates may register for a up to 18 s.h. without additional permission needed.
 See Schedule Changes for more details.